n. (usu. pl.) (15c)

 “Movables and immovables.
 The main distinction drawn in later Roman law and modern systems based thereon between kinds of things subject to ownership and possession.
 While basically the distinction corresponds to everyday conceptions, assigning animals and vehicles to the former and land and buildings to the latter category, particular things may be assigned to one category rather than the other for reasons of convenience.
 Thus, in French law, farm implements and animals are immovables.
 The distinction is also important, in international private law, more so than that between real and personal . . . .
 Thus, land held on lease is personal property by English law for historical reason, but in international private law it is a right in immovable property.”

-p intangible movable.
-(1931) A physical thing that can be moved but that cannot be touched in the usual sense.
-Examples are light and electricity. .
+intangible movable – a physical thing that can be moved but that cannot be touched in the usual sense, such as a legal right, light, electricity, and radioactive waves.

 Disclaimer: All material throughout this website is pertinent to people everywhere, and is being utilized in accordance with Fair Use.